-All values except "000000" and "FFFFFF" are valid.
-The transponder accepts all values but if an invalid value is used as Aircraft Address the transponder will show a failure and the transponder switches to AC-only mode.
+All values except "000000" and "FFFFF" are valid.
+The transponder accepts all values but if an invalid value is used as Aircraft Address the transponder will show a failure and the transponder switches to Mode A/C only.

 3.4.2.1.3 Device Parameter